Crows are known to harass both humans and animals, and can even be aggressive toward larger birds including hawks, herons, and owls.

 The hunting of crows in the United States is heavily restricted, but humane bird control is allowed.
 Crows are considered native U.S. species and have special protections afforded by the federal government.

-Humane crow control methods are equally effective against all types of crows.
+Humane crow control products are equally effective against all types of crows.